-Simultaneous with the execution of the 2004 Purchase Agreement, and as a condition to the initial closing of the 2004 Purchase Agreement, the Company, the 2004 Debenture Investor Group and each of the holders of the 1998-2002 Debentures executed a certain Debenture Conversion Agreement, dated as of February 6, 2004 (the "Conversion Agreement").
-In accordance with the terms of the Conversion Agreement, effective August 13, 2004, each holder of 1998-2002 Debentures converted the 1998-2002 Debentures held by such holder into the Company's Series B convertible preferred stock (the "Series B Preferred") and/or Series C-1, C-2 and/or C-3 convertible preferred stock (collectively, the "Series C Preferred").
-The Series C Preferred shares together with the Series B Preferred shares are herein referred to as, the "Junior Preferred Shares".
+Pursuant to the terms of the 2004 Purchase Agreement and other documents executed in connection with the 2004 Debentures, effective August 13, 2004, each of the holders of the Company's 2004 Debentures converted the 2004 Debentures into the Company's Series A preferred shares (the "Series A Preferred").
+In addition, effective August 13, 2004, each of the holders of the Company's 5% convertible senior secured debentures issued during the period 1998 through and including 2003 converted such debentures into the Company's Series B Preferred Stock (the "Series B Preferred") and/or Series C-1, C-2 and/or C-3 preferred stock (collectively, the "Series C Preferred").
+The Series C Preferred shares together with the Series B Preferred shares are herein referred to as the "Junior Preferred Shares").
+Upon conversion of the Company's outstanding debentures, the Company issued approximately 21.9 million Series A Preferred shares, approximately 20.2 million Series B Preferred shares.
+The Series A Preferred shares and the Junior Preferred Shares are herein shares and approximately 81.9 million Series C-3 Preferred shares.
+The Series A Preferred shares and the Junior Preferred Shares are convertible into an aggregate of approximately 349.7 million shares of the Company's Common Stock.